Payment and Delivery Terms

 Currently accepted forms of Payment are as follows.

 (1) Bank Transfer, its easy and quick for those people comfortable with online banking.
+Note that this is now the most commonly used method amongst our Customers

 (3) Credit/Debit Card.
-I can accept this but only at present on a face to face basis, so it is only valid for payment at shows, or for those Customers who choose to collect items from me.
+I can accept this but only at present on a face to face basis, so it is only valid for payment at shows, or for those Customers who choose to collect items from us.

 (4) Paypal.
 From January 2018 European companies are not allowed to add charges for handling payments.
 This is primarily for Credit/Debit card payments but to avoid any issues I AM NO LONGER TAKING STANDARD PAYPAL PAYMENTS, as Paypal deduct in the order of 4% of any payments made.
 The exception to this is that I will still accept Paypal 'Friends and Family' as no deductions are made for payments using this method.